ewerter/FinalAssignmentSeptember/README.md

 # FinalAssignmentSeptember
-Final assignment for September in the course of Blockchain Technologies
+Final assignment for September in the course of Blockchain Development